PyFR/PyFR/doc/src/user_guide.rst

 is not controlled through the ``.ini`` file, instead it is handled at the mesh generation stage.
-Two faces may be taged with ``periodic_x_l`` and ``periodic_x_r``, where ``x`` is a unique integer for the pair of boundaries.
+Two faces may be taged with ``periodic_x_l`` and ``periodic_x_r``, where ``x`` is a unique identifier for the pair of boundaries.
 Currently, only periodicity in a single cardinal direction is supported, for example, the planes ``(x,y,0)``` and ``(x,y,10)``.